danielslaurinavics/delivery/README.md

 -	Viewing pending orders for a particular restaurant,
 -	Viewing the information about the order,
 -	Changing the order status to mark that the order is being prepared/given to delivery,
+-	Viewing their performance (restaurant rating).
 #### Courier:
 -	Viewing orders, which are ready for delivery,
 -	Selecting orders which will be delivered,
--	Changing the order status to mark that the order is on its way/has been delivered.
+-	Changing the order status to mark that the order is on its way/has been delivered,
+-	Viewing their performance (courier rating).
 #### Administrators:
 -	Block users:
 	- Administrators can't block administrators,
 	- Blocking a user will block access to any site's services,
 	- Blocking a restaurant user will delete all orders, which are not handed to delivery,
 	  - Dishes from a blocked restaurant will not be available for ordering,
 	- Blocking a courier will set all undelivered orders to status 'ready for delivery' (handed back to restaurant),
 	  - If the restaurant is blocked as well, then the order is deleted,
 -	Change user's role (initially registered users have a user role, the admin assigns the other roles)
 -	Create a new restaurant and assign a restaurant account to it.
 -	Viewing information about the orders.